Connect With the City and Explore What To Do in Vienna

 Experiences

 From coffee to castles, Vienna is a fairytale city come true.
-Vienna's city retreat borders the beautiful Vienna City Park and boasts Musikverein and Vienna State Opera as close neighbors.
-Just 20 minutes’ drive from Vienna International Airport, and in a part of the city that is notable for its wide boulevards, the hotel is a rare mix of hidden retreat and city address.
-Ideally located on the iconic Ringstrasse, hotel guests traveling through Austria can easily explore impressive shopping and cultural attractions.
-The passionate Ladies and Gentlemen at The Ritz-Carlton, Vienna, curate emotive experiences with a destination-inspired spin.
+The Ritz-Carlton, one of the best family-friendly hotels in Vienna, borders the beautiful Vienna City Park, with Musikverein and Vienna State Opera nearby.
+Just 20 minutes from Vienna International Airport and located on the iconic Ringstrasse, our hotel is the perfect mix of hidden retreat and city address.
+Guests can easily explore impressive shopping and cultural attractions.
+Enjoy Vienna golf, and let our passionate team curate your ideal itinerary.
 Ask our concierge to help you devise the ideal Vienna itinerary.
 Be prepared for suggestions full of authentic Viennese experiences, including waltz lessons, a house wine tour and a night at the chef's table at Dstrikt Steakhouse.
+Our spa with an indoor pool in Vienna is also the perfect place to relax after a long day exploring.
+Discover what to do in Vienna with us.

 The Ritz-Carlton Spa

-Escape to a world of vitality and start a journey that revitalizes your senses and inner strength in the luxurious Spa at The Ritz-Carlton, Vienna.
+Escape to a world of vitality and rejuvenate your senses at the luxurious Spa at The Ritz-Carlton, Vienna.
+Indulge in a revitalizing journey at our spa with indoor pool in Vienna and enhance your inner strength.

 The Ritz-Carlton Fitness Center